dbochicchio/vera/OpenSprinkler/README.md

 Reload your Vera's engine and wait for you zones and programs to appear.

 # Password
-OpenSprinkler use MD5 when passing password.
+OpenSprinkler use MD5-hashed passwords.
 Ensure to use a tool (such as http://www.md5.cz/) and save the generated password in the corresponding variable.

 # Variables
 ## For master device